It is becoming more and more popular for well-water users to hook up to a…

 Too many prefilters needed?
 I offer three “comprehensive filtering systems” for well-water users.
 These are the most effective filtering methods for well-water users, because they offer complete filtration of everything listed above.
 These systems are described in the next section.
 The first two, Reverse osmosis and nano-filtration, are the systems I suggest for people who have excessive water hardness, excessive TDS, and/or are using a whole-house sodium-based water softener.
-If you are a well-water user and your water is very hard or has excessively high TDS, my #1 recommendation to you is the Chanson Nano-Filtration System [see below], because it’s easier, allows for a better water flow, has no complications to worry about, takes up less space, and produces better-tasting water (no rubber bladder, so no rubber taste).
-If you use well water, but don’t have problems with water hardness or TDS, then the best filtration system for you would be the Chanson Ultra Filtration, described below.
+If you are a well-water user and your water is very hard or has excessively high TDS, my #1 recommendation to you is the Reverse Osmosis System [see below].

 What do water ionizer pre-filters look like and how do you install them?